Kmbob: A Refined Eritrean Art Form

-This is a beautiful clip from Western Eritrea criticising modern Eritrean songs and comparing today’s music, artists and the characters that accompany them with the dignified, refined music of other giants of Eritrean artists [the singer admires Ogbagaber, Yemane Barya, Hamed Wed Sheik, Wed Amir, and Abrar Osman.]
-The sarcastic and intelligent music is delivered in a style known as Kmbob, where the spoken word in the form of poetry is accompanied by Rebaba, a six stringed instrument similar to a lyre.
-In this Kmbob, the artist is talking about Song as if he were a person.
-The following is Awate Team’s translation of the Kmbob from Tigre to English.
+This is a beautiful clip from Western Eritrea criticizing modern Eritrean songs and comparing today’s music, artists and the characters that accompany them with the dignified, refined music of other giants of Eritrean artists [the singer admires Ogbagaber, Yemane Barya, Hamed Wed Sheik, Wed Amir, and Abrar Osman.]
+The sarcastic and intelligent music is delivered in a genre known as Kmbob, where the spoken word in the form of poetry is accompanied by Rebaba, a six-stringed instrument similar to a lyre.
+In this Kmbob, the artist is talking about Song as if it were a person.
+The following is Awate Team’s translation of the Kmbob from Tigrayet to English.
 Unfortunately, we do not know the name of the poet or the musician or the producer of the clip which we found posted on the facebook page of our friend Sheikh Mohammed Juma’a from the UK.
-We will try to to find the artists and producers who deserve all the credit.
-When we find them, we will ask for more of such great work to satiate our thirst for refined art form.
+We will try to find the artists and producers who deserve all the credit.
+When we find them, we will ask for more of such great work to satiate our thirst for a refined art form.

 Is your talk better than the history of the worldly?

-Everyone sings Song, all expressing what is on their minds,
+Everyone sings a Song, all expressing what is in their minds,

 Song: deserves the earth, watching its seasons,